-A replicated field trial was conducted to evaluate 90 cultivars and elite selections for resistance to Verticillium wilt caused by V. dahliae.
-Strawberry germplasm was selected from six public and private breeding programs.
-On October 18, 2016, bare-root strawberry transplants were set in field 25, block 3 on the Cal Poly San Luis Obispo campus.
-This field had a history of Verticillium due to decades of vegetable cropping and was naturally infested with approximatley 20 colony forming units of V. dahliae per gram of soil; strawberries had not been cultivated in this field until the fall of 2014.
+On October 23, 2017, bare-root strawberry transplants were set in field 25, block 3 on the Cal Poly San Luis Obispo campus.
+This field had a history of Verticillium due to decades of vegetable cropping and was naturally infested with approximately 20 colony forming units of V. dahliae per gram of soil; strawberries had not been cultivated in this field until the fall of 2014.
 The trial consisted of 20-plant plots replicated four times, with a fifth control replicate planted in an area of the field that was fumigated with 350 lb/A methyl bromide (MB) (50%) + chloropicrin (50%) in the fall of 2014.
-Disease incidence was determined by counting the number of dead plants ("plant mortality") in each plot.
-A plant was considered dead when 100% of the foliage was brown and dried up.
-Plant mortality was assessed every four weeks, then every two weeks once symptoms were observed; the last assessment occurred on July 18, 2017.
-Presence of the pathogen in symptomatic plants was confirmed by plating pieces of the internal crown tissue on acidified potato dextrose agar and NP-10 medium (Kabir et al., 2004).
+Host resistance was assessed by recording disease incidence (plant mortality) in each plot.

+A plant was considered dead when 100% of the foliage was brown and dry.
+Plant mortality was assessed every four weeks, then every two weeks once symptoms were observed; the last assessment occurred on August 10, 2018.
+Presence of the pathogen in symptomatic plants was confirmed by plating pieces of the internal crown tissue on acidified potato dextrose agar (APDA) and NP-10 medium (Kabir et al., 2004).